mautic/developer-documentation-new/docs/components/grapesjs.rst

 PRs
 ***

-Contributions to improve the GrapesJS Plugin happen in the main Mautic repository as :xref:`Github PRs`
+Contributions to improve the GrapesJS Plugin happen in the main Mautic repository as :xref:`GitHub PRs`